KTH-dESA/osemosys_workflow/data/README.md

 This folder contains the Simplicity example CLEW model.

+## Overview

-It includes commodities/fuels which represent fossil fuels, biomass, various crops and biofuels, water and land.
+The Simplicity model includes commodities/fuels which represent fossil fuels, biomass, various crops and biofuels, water and land and 28 technologies which represent a full functioning CLEW model.

 Technology | Description | CapitalCost
 --- | --- | ---